csci-1301/csci-1301.github.io/lectures/150_for_loops/readme.md

         homeworkGrades[i] = int.Parse(Console.ReadLine());
     }
     ```

-    - Since the size of the `homeworkGrades` array depends on user input, we don't know when writing the program how many elements it has or which indices are valid.
-It wouldn't be safe to try to access a specific element like `homeworkGrades[4]` because the user might enter a size smaller than 5.
-    - Using a counter that starts at 0 with the loop condition `i < numGrades` means the loop body will run once on each element of the array, no matter what the user enters
-    - Note that since array elements start at 0, but humans usually number their lists starting at 1, the user directions in the loop body display `"homework {i+1}"`

 - You can use the `Length` property of an array to write a loop condition, even if you didn't store the size of the array in a variable.
 For example, this code doesn't need the variable `numGrades`: